LuisEnMarroquin/setup-ssh-action/README.md

 This action sets up your SSH key on `Windows`, `macOS` and `Ubuntu` Virtual Environments

-Please use the latest version avaliable or this action
+Please use the latest version avaliable of this action

 ## Inputs